kgiszewski/LearnUmbraco7/Chapter 01 - Welcome to the World of Umbraco 7/README.md

 * Umbraco follows many convention over configuration patterns.
 * Umbraco tends to provide default functionality with the ability to override it.
 * The core is open-source and is hosted on GitHub.
 Umbraco developers regularly contribute to the core.

+##Open-Source isn't scary##
+Open-source software used to be cast in a negative light due to many reasons.
+However Umbraco proves that OSS can be very innovative and can implement positive change in short order.

+Umbraco is very fast-paced and you can expect patch updates regularly and new features often.
+Umbraco has gone through many major versions, but version 7 is in a class of it's own.